Karl Eller Professor Emeritus of Economics

 - Experimental economics

 PhD in Economics, Purdue University, 1970

-Mark Walker joined the Eller College of Management as a professor in 2009.
-He was the Department Head from 2001 to 2012.
-His current research focuses on the effects of experience, expertise, and learning in strategic decision making.
+Mark Walker joined the Eller College of Management as a professor in 1990.
+He was the economics department head from 2001 to 2012.
+His current research focuses on the effects of experience, expertise and learning in strategic decision making.
 He earned his PhD in Economics from Purdue University in 1970.
-His previous teaching experience includes State University of New York at Stony Brook, University of Toronto, and Northwestern University.
+His previous teaching experience includes State University of New York at Stony Brook, University of Toronto and Northwestern University.

 Recent Research Papers

 - “Are We There Yet?
 Mechanism Design Beyond Equilibrium” (with M. Van Essen), in Social Design: Essays in Memory of Leonid Hurwicz, W. Trockel ed., Springer-Verlag, 2019.

 - “A Simple Market-Like Allocation Mechanism for Public Goods” (with M. Ven Essen), Games and